AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data migration and synchronization/Data synchronization/Use MongoShake to implement one-way synchronization between ApsaraDB for MongoDB replica
         set instances.md

 You can use the open source MongoShake tool developed by Alibaba Cloud to synchronize data between MongoDB databases.
 This tool can be used in scenarios such as data analysis, disaster recovery, and active-active replication.
 This topic describes how to configure MongoShake to synchronize data between ApsaraDB for MongoDB replica set instances in real time.

-**Note:** If you want to implement two-way data synchronization between replica set instances, you can [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm#/ticket/createIndex).

 ## MongoShake overview

 MongoShake is a general-purpose Platform as a Service \(PaaS\) tool, which is written in the Go language by Alibaba Cloud.
 MongoShake reads the oplogs of a MongoDB database and replicates data based on the oplogs to meet specific requirements.

 MongoShake also allows you to subscribe to and consume MongoDB logs.
 You can connect to MongoShake by using multiple methods such as SDKs, Kafka, and MetaQ.
 MongoShake is suitable for scenarios such as log subscription, data synchronization across data centers, and asynchronous cache eviction.

+**Note:**

-**Note:** For more information about MongoShake, visit [MongoShake homepage on GitHub](https://github.com/alibaba/MongoShake).
+-   For more information about MongoShake, visit [MongoShake homepage on GitHub](https://github.com/alibaba/MongoShake).
+-   If you want to implement two-way data synchronization between replica set instances, you can [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm#/ticket/createIndex).

 ## Supported databases